kelly-dance/Heck/README.md

 Functions only accept a single argument, so pass an array and destructure values.

 Functions create their own enclosed scope.

+Functions have a value in scope called `recurse` that refers to the function being run.
+This can be useful if you want to use recursion inside a function that is not saved to a variable, but that often leads to uglier code so be careful with that.

 ### Code Blocks
 ```